Egon Krenz: Opening of the Berlin Wall

 The new text was completed on 9 November.
 However, no one briefed the Politburo's de facto spokesman, East Berlin party boss Günter Schabowski, that the regulations were going to come into effect the following afternoon.
 Thus, at the daily press conference, when a reporter asked when the regulations would come into force, Schabowski assumed they were already in effect and replied, "As far as I know—immediately, without delay."
 Excerpts from the press conference aired on West German television, which was viewable in most of East Germany.
 This prompted a mass exodus to the Berlin Wall by thousands of East Berliners, believing the statement to be a decision to open the border crossings at the Wall.
 Krenz and the rest of the leadership were unwilling to order the use of deadly force.
 Finally, the unprepared and outnumbered border guards, on their own authority, let the crowds pass into West Berlin.

 The fall of the Berlin Wall destroyed Krenz and the SED politically.
 On 18 November, Krenz swore in a new coalition government.
 Instead of an oath, it consisted of a simple handshake.
 However, it was obvious that the SED was living on borrowed time.
 The CDU and the LDPD, long subservient to the SED, threw out their pro-Communist leaderships and announced that they were leaving the National Front.
 The new CDU Presidium, under the leadership of Lothar de Maizière, also demanded the resignation of Krenz as chairman of the Council of State and Chairman of the National Defense Council.

 On 1 December, the Volkskammer significantly amended the East German constitution to purge it of its Communist character.
 Most notably, Article One, which declared East Germany to be a socialist state under the leadership of the SED, was deleted.
 Two days later, the entire Politburo and Central Committee—including Krenz—resigned and a working committee took over direction of the party.
 On 6 December 1989, Krenz resigned from his remaining leadership posts.
 He was succeeded as head of state by LDPD leader Manfred Gerlach.
 In a bid to rehabilitate itself ahead of East Germany's first free election, the successor organisation to the SED, the Party of Democratic Socialism, expelled Krenz and several other former leaders of the Communist regime in 1990.
-After leaving politics, he worked as a dishwasher, hospital orderly, janitor, construction worker and waste collector.